bb100dulski/bb100dulski.github.io/index.md

 You can view all of my projects at [my GitHub page](https://github.com/bb100dulski).

+You can view all of my forensic reports [at my Dropbox folder](https://www.dropbox.com/home/Forensics%20Reports).

 You can also download my up-to-date CV [here](https://docs.google.com/document/d/1A-RUhy55YYFaroCGaYwTzKxofQ0-sB5c3q2STW5I5PY/edit?usp=sharing).

 ## Current Projects